Three weeks before Christmas, Wolfgang Dircks died while watching television. His body wasn’t discovered until five years later.

 - To enhance your ability to discern and connect with lonely people, study, pray about and practice the relational skills described in our free download, Seven Steps to Empathy.

 - If you are lonely or alone, resist the temptation to pull into a shell as Scout did.
 Instead, look around for others who may also long for fellowship and devote yourself to alleviating their loneliness … which may also help to alleviate yours.

 - Pray that God would bring to mind any relationships that have been broken or strained in the past by conflict.
 Review the peacemaking principles that apply to your situation and then reach out to the people God puts on your mind and offer them the gift of reconciliation.

 - Show your children how they too can be part of God’s solution to loneliness.
-Read or watch the movie versions of popular Christmas stories that portray the pain of loneliness, such as The Little Match Girl, A Christmas Carol, It’s a Wonderful Life or the newest version of The Grinch.
+Read or watch the movie versions of popular Christmas stories that portray the pain of loneliness, such as The Little Match Girl, A Christmas Carol, It’s a Wonderful Life or The Grinch (I love the version with Benedict Cumberbatch because the Grinch’s dog, Max, looks exactly like my dog, Dawson!).
 After discussing how key characters struggle with loneliness, encourage your children to plan how they can reach out to one or more people and show them the love of Jesus this Christmas season.

 - Why is loneliness more pervasive and painful during the holiday season?

 - Think of a time when you were especially lonely in your life.
 Why was that such a lonely time?
 How long did it last?
 Did it simply fade away, or did God bring some people into your life to provide the fellowship you longed for?

 - Are there times when you’re surrounded by people and yet feel lonely?
 Why does that happen?
 Has it occurred to you that others may feel the same way in the same setting, and that God may be calling you to reach out to them?